 Orijen pet food is a beyond exceptional pet food brand.
 This biologically appropriate all-natural cat food is one of the best you can get.
 With this being said, they have their own feeding guidelines depending on which type of food you select.
 Below is an example taken from their website, which displays recommended feeding guidelines for their formulas “Cat & Kitten” and “Six Fish Cat“.

-Purina Beyond does not disappoint.
-It is among the best cat foods you can buy.
-You can definitely see why it’s among our top 3 on our list of healthiest cat food brands.
-See how they compare here.
+Purina Beyond does not disappoint, but it certainly doesn’t compete with the two listed above.
+Nonetheless, it’s among our top 3 on our list of healthiest cat food brands because of real protein as the number one ingredient.
+See our full review of Purine One cat food here.
 Also, below is an example of their feeding guidelines (find the complete details of this recommended feeding guideline in addition to type of food in question here).